RobertTalbert/discretecs/MTH325-Winter2026/course-documents/MTH 325 W26 syllabus.md

 4. I can represent a graph as a list, matrix, or dictionary.
 5. I can determine if a graph has an Euler or Hamiltonian structure and justify my reasoning.
 6. (**CORE**) I can identify structural properties of a tree and perform an in-order, post-order, and pre-order traversal of the tree.
-7. I can find the shortest path in both a weighted graph using Dijkstra's Algorithm, and in an unweighted graph using DFS or BFS.
+7. I can find the shortest path in an unweighted graph using DFS or BFS.
 8. I can find a minimum spanning tree for a weighted graph using both Prim's Algorithm and Kruskal's Algorithm.
 9. I can implement a greedy algorithm to find a valid vertex coloring for a graph and determine of the chromatic number of the graph is equal to or less than the result.
 10. (**CORE**) I can represent a directed graph in different ways, and determine information about a graph using different representations.